Common integration questions

 • Receives a link and instructions for installation.

-• Without MMP: The instructions will state "Install the app via the link and then REVISIT the link."
+• Without MMP (custom deeplink): instructions say "Install the app via the link and then REVISIT the link."

-• In the mobile app, upon receiving the deep link, the user_id and email are obtained and saved.
+• In the mobile app, the user_id is obtained and saved.

 • Either for user identification in billing (Adapty/AppHud/your own billing system).